verus-lang/paper-sosp24-artifact/site/guide.md

 *This step refers to Set 1 - Claim A.*

-*Running this step will take roughly an hour.*
+*Running this step will take roughly 1.5 hours.*

 The automation scripts to produce the statistics in Figure 6, 7 are in `milli`.
 The scripts make no changes to the system outside of the repository, other than spawning